 Admissions to SUNY Downstate Health Sciences University is based on the qualifications of the applicant.
-SUNY Downstate Health Sciences University does not discriminate on the basis of race, sex, color, creed, age, national origin, disability, sexual orientation, religion, marital status or status as a disabled veteran or veteran of the Vietnam era.
+SUNY Downstate Health Sciences University does not discriminate on the basis of race, sex, gender, color, creed, age, national origin, disability, sexual orientation, religion, marital status or status as a disabled veteran or veteran of the Vietnam era.
 Responses on this application to questions of race, sex, and date of birth are voluntary and are used for statistical purposes only.

 The Admissions Committee considers the qualifications of each applicant.
 Decisions regarding admission are based on a number of factors, including, but not limited to the following: